KevCaz/KevCaz.github.io/content/notes/linux/olderthuderbirdversion.md

 thunderbird set on hold.
 ```

-I'll wait some weeks and the new version of Markdown Here that should [come soon](https://github.com/adam-p/markdown-here/pull/520) before using version
+I'll wait some weeks and the new version of Markdown Here that should [come soon](https://github.com/adam-p/markdown-here/pull/520) before installing version
 60 and its new features :smiley_cat:.